tocco/tocco-docs/devops/internal_servers/edge.rst

   .. attention::

-     It is very likely that thiy error will appear now. to get rid of that message hjust disable CredSSP.
+     It is very likely that thiy error will appear now.
+To get rid of that message just disable CredSSP.
 To avoid that you have to search 1 hour for the checkbox below is shown how to find it.

 #.
 Disable CredSSP